Simon-Hi5/Hochschule-Muenchen-LaTeX-Template/README.md

 - latexindent: Formats LaTeX source code nicely
 - chktex: Checks for typographic and other LaTeX issues

-Visual Studio Code (VS Code) is recommended as the editor, as all necessary extensions and settings for formatting, linting, and spell checking are already pre-configured in the `.vscode` folder.
+[Visual Studio Code (VS Code)](https://code.visualstudio.com/) is recommended as the editor, as all necessary extensions and settings for formatting, linting, and spell checking are already configured in the `.vscode` folder.
+This includes the configuration for the [LaTeX Workshop](https://marketplace.visualstudio.com/items?itemName=James-Yu.latex-workshop) extension and English spell checking with [LTeX](https://marketplace.visualstudio.com/items?itemName=valentjn.vscode-ltex).
+The settings define a complete build process and automate formatting as well as linting.

 ### Build PDF